BryanRoubos/designaudit/README.md

 ## Why I built this

-I run [websneller.nl](https://www.websneller.nl), a web audit and fix service.
+I used to run [websneller.nl](https://www.websneller.nl), a web audit and fix service.
 The core challenge: how do you quickly show a potential client that their site has real problems worth fixing?

 I needed a tool that could:
 - Generate **my own scores** across accessibility, performance, and SEO